oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_mysql_analytics_cluster_actions_module.rst

 ..
 Description

 - Perform actions on an AnalyticsCluster resource in Oracle Cloud Infrastructure
-- For *action=add*, adds an Analytics Cluster to the DB System.
+- For *action=add*, dEPRECATED -- please use HeatWave API instead.
+Adds an Analytics Cluster to the DB System.
-- For *action=restart*, restarts the Analytics Cluster.
+- For *action=restart*, dEPRECATED -- please use HeatWave API instead.
+Restarts the Analytics Cluster.
-- For *action=start*, starts the Analytics Cluster.
+- For *action=start*, dEPRECATED -- please use HeatWave API instead.
+Starts the Analytics Cluster.
-- For *action=stop*, stops the Analytics Cluster.
+- For *action=stop*, dEPRECATED -- please use HeatWave API instead.
+Stops the Analytics Cluster.

 ..
 Aliases